conspiracy1337/cs2-font-changer/README.md

 - Verify CS2 path and permissions
 - Ensure all dependencies are installed
 - Test with different font formats
-- Check that required assets are present
+- Check that required assets are present in assets/ folder

 ---

-**CS2 Font Changer v1.0** - Modern font management for Counter-Strike 2 with default high-quality font included
+**CS2 Font Changer v1.0** - Modern font management for Counter-Strike 2 with comprehensive font deletion and management capabilities